 The Company accounts for share-based compensation in accordance with ASC 718 Compensation - Stock Compensation ("ASC 718").
-All stock options issued to employees are recognized as share-based compensation expense in the financial statements based on their respective grant date fair values, and are recognized within the statement of comprehensive income or loss as marketing, general and administrative, fulfillment or technology expense, based on employee departmental classifications.
-Under this standard, the fair value of each share-based payment award is estimated on the date of grant using an option pricing model that meets certain requirements.
-The Company currently uses the Black-Scholes option pricing model to estimate the fair value of share-based payment awards.
-The determination of the fair value of share-based payment awards utilizing the Black-Scholes model is affected by the Company's stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
+All share-based payment awards to employees are recognized as share-based compensation expense in the financial statements based on their respective grant date fair values, and are recognized within the statement of comprehensive income or loss as marketing, general and administrative, fulfillment or technology expense, based on employee departmental classifications.
+Under this standard, compensation expense for both time-based and performance-based restricted stock units is based on the closing stock price of our common shares on the date of grant, and is recognized on a straight-line basis over the requisite service period.
+Compensation expense for performance-based awards is measured based on the amount of shares ultimately expected to vest, estimated at each reporting date based on management's expectations regarding the relevant performance criteria.
+Compensation expense for stock options is based on the fair value estimated on the date of grant using an option pricing model that meets certain requirements, and is recognized over the vesting period of three to four years.
+The Company currently uses the Black-Scholes option pricing model to estimate the fair value of share-based payment awards for such stock options, which is affected by the Company's stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.

-The Company incorporates its own historical volatility into the grant-date fair value calculations.
+The Company incorporates its own historical volatility into the grant-date fair value calculations for the stock options.
 The expected term of an award is based on combining historical exercise data with expected weighted time outstanding.
 Expected weighted time outstanding is calculated by assuming the settlement of outstanding awards is at the midpoint between the remaining weighted average vesting date and the expiration date.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the expected life of awards.
 The dividend yield assumption is based on the Company's expectation of paying no dividends on its common stock.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures significantly differ from those estimates.
 The Company considers many factors when estimating expected forfeitures, including employee class, economic environment, and historical experience.